mozilla/extension-workshop/documentation/publish/add-on-policies.md

 ### User Interactions & Technical Data

-- Users must be provided a clear way to control this data collection.
-The control mechanism must be shown during the installation process of the add-on.
+- The user must be provided a clear way to control this data collection.
+The control mechanism must be shown at first-run of the add-on.
 - Add-ons must only collect information about add-on performance and/or use.
+- Search functionality provided or loaded by the add-on must not collect search terms or intercept searches that are going to a third-party search provider.
+- If the collection of visited URLs or user search terms is required for the add-on to work, the user must provide affirmative consent (i.e., explicit opt-in from the user) at first-run, since that information can contain personal information.
 - Collecting ancillary information (e.g. any data not explicitly required for the add-on’s basic functionality) is prohibited.

 ### Cookies

 - If your add-on installs cookies, this must also be disclosed in the add-on’s privacy policy.
 - The add-on privacy policy must clearly express the placing and purposes of the cookie(s).
 It is highly recommended that you disclose the types of cookies being used.
-- Users must be provided an opportunity to refuse the storage of or access to cookies, and must be informed of the consequences of doing so (e.g., without a functional cookie, the add-on may not work).
+- The user must be provided an opportunity to refuse the storage of or access to cookies, and must be informed of the consequences of doing so (e.g., without a functional cookie, the add-on may not work).
 - Installing cookies that are not explicitly required for the add-on’s functionality is prohibited.

 ### Personal Data

-- If you are collecting any personal information, the users must provide affirmative consent (i.e., explicit opt-in from the user).
+- If you are collecting any personal information, the user must provide affirmative consent (i.e., explicit opt-in from the user).
 It must be clear to the user that they give consent to the collection of personal data.
 - Collecting ancillary personal information (e.g., any data not explicitly required for the add-on’s basic functionality) is prohibited.
 - Any transmission of this type of data must use secure, encrypted connections.